 On Nov.
-20, the production played its 2,500th performance, and on Nov.
+20, the production plays its 2,500th performance, and on Nov.
 23 at 2 PM, the musical becomes the 23rd longest-running show in Broadway history, surpassing The Producers.

 Mary Poppins is the third Disney Theatrical Productions show (following Beauty and the Beast and The Lion King) and the fifth Cameron Mackintosh show (joining Cats, Les Misérables, The Phantom of the Opera and Miss Saigon) to play five or more years on Broadway.